iam-manzoor/Linux-Zero-to-Hero/Day_03/notes.md

 - **/srv:** Data for services (web, ftp)—for sharing.

 ## Linux File Types:
-- There are `regular files, `directories`, and `special files`.
+- There are `regular files`, `directories`, and `special files`.
 The special files are further divided into subtypes.
 - **Regular Files:** Most common files storing data such as text, images, scripts, or binaries.
 They are indicated by dash `-` when you run `ls -l` command.
 - **Directory Files:** Special files container reference to other files and directories.
 Indicated by `d` in the permission field.
 - **Special Files:** There are subtypes.